 - Dr Lisa Ingwall-King, UN Environment World Conservation Monitoring Centre: "Importance of integrating Indigenous knowledge for the conservation of biological and cultural diversity: a case study from Guyana"

 - Professor Jay Mistry, Royal Holloway University of London and Co-Director, Cobra Collective CIC: "Viewing conservation through a different lens: working with Indigenous knowledge through participatory video"

-- This Science and Conservation Event is free to attend and booking is not required.
+- This Science and Conservation Event was free to attend and booking was not required.

 - Underground – Camden Town Station; Nearest bus - no. 274

 - Chaired by Dr Raj Puri, Centre for Biocultural Diversity, School of Anthropology and Conservation, University of Kent.

 - Organised by Dr Samuel Turvey & Lizzie Jones, Zoological Society of London.

 - To find out more about the topic of this event, read a blog post written by Lizzie Jones here.

 - Subscribe to the ZSL Science and Conservation YouTube channel